bitovi/academy/src/technology-consulting/7-setting-expectations.md

 Note: Stakeholders in this context may mean your other teammates!

 - **Brainstorm new tools and process tweaks:** Brainstorm potential solutions, including new tools or adjustments to existing processes, to address the identified gaps.
+Make a pros and cons list for each option to understand the ramifications of choosing each one.
 - **Consider the cost:** Consider the ease of implementation, expected benefits, and total cost.
 For example, changing some processes (like meetings) can be no cost while buying tooling for everyone can be costly.
+- **Identify _all_ the stakeholders:** Figure out who has a vested interest in the change and who you exactly you will need approval from to move forward.
 - **Plan integration strategies:** Develop strategies for integrating new solutions with existing systems, ensuring minimal disruption.
 Plan for any necessary data migration, compatibility checks, and integration testing.
 - **Get early feedback:** Ask another teammate, Principal, etc. for feedback on your ideas before taking it to the key decision makers.
+Sharing your ideas as an RFC (Request For Comments) gives others an opportunity to offer suggestions or raise concerns.
-- **Present findings and proposals:** Develop clear, data-backed presentations to communicate findings and proposed changes to stakeholders.
-Use visuals and real-world examples to make your case compelling.
+- **Present your findings or a Proof of Concept (POC):** Create a clear, data-backed presentation to communicate your findings and proposed changes to stakeholders.
+If applicable, POCs can demonstrate the change more effectively and make it engaging.
-- **Conduct workshops and demos:** Organize workshops or demonstration sessions to show the benefits of proposed changes.
 Interactive sessions help stakeholders experience the potential improvements firsthand.
 - **Address concerns:** Prepare to address stakeholder concerns and answer questions to build support and consensus.
 Be transparent about potential challenges and your plans to mitigate them.

 Tips and techniques: